anuragverma4895/anuragverma4895/README.md

 I’m a B.Tech CSE (AI) student passionate about learning and exploring new things that solve real-world problems.

 I have a strong foundation in Data Structures and Algorithms (DSA) and actively practice problem-solving on platforms like LeetCode, CodeChef, and Codeforces.
-Alongside DSA, I’ve studied Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) as part of my coursework and implemented small projects to explore their applications.
+Alongside DSA, I’ve studied Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) as part of my coursework and implemented small projects to explore their applications.I’m a B.Tech CSE (AI) student passionate about learning and exploring new things that solve real-world problems.

 ---

 ## 🧠 Skills & Tools